Back to Home

 Length of Stay (LOS) & Gaps

 Increasing the average LOS helps book up low-demand days and lessens orphan days, which we previously had to heavily discount.
 While our baseline rule required a two to three-night minimum stay to protect the calendar, I built dynamic rules to bypass this specifically for last-minute booking windows.
 This allowed us to capture high-intent short stays without sacrificing far-out availability.
-By actively managing these calendar gaps, we increased one-day fill-in stays by about 20%.
+By actively managing these calendar gaps, we increased one-day fill-in stays by about 10%.

 Cancellations

 70% of all bookings made more than two weeks out resulted in cancellations.
 Our medium to far-out pricing was competitive at the time of booking, but as the date approached, guests would jump to cheaper listings.
-After modeling different scenarios, we made the strategic choice to lower our far-out prices to secure committed bookings.
+After modeling different scenarios, I made the strategic choice to lower our far-out prices to secure committed bookings.
 This significantly lowered our cancellation rate by more than 60%.

 Property-Specific Tweaks